 If you’re a real animal lover and have an interest in learning about domestic, exotic and farm animals through a mixture of classroom and practical work, then one of our animal care study programmes is for you.

 We have strong links with Whirlow Hall Farm, wildlife parks and other national animal establishments - such as the RSPCA and the Royal Veterinary College - to give you plenty of opportunities to visit and work directly with a variety of animals.
 You will have the chance to undertake industry placements with different employers in the industry so you can get all the experience you’ll need in a variety of roles.

 Teigan Skidmore, Animal Care student

 Picking the right course is the first step in your animal care career!
-Whether you choose a full-time study programme and pick your own specialism, join one of our Employers Skills Academies or head straight into an Apprenticeship, we're sure to have something that suits you and your learning style.
+Whether you choose a full-time study programme and pick your own specialism or head straight into an Apprenticeship, we're sure to have something that suits you and your learning style.

 Our programmes have been developed in consultation with employers in the animal care sector to make sure students develop the skills and behaviours that will give them the best chance when applying for work.
 All the content of the programmes relates directly to the skills, knowledge and behaviours expected by employers in the animal care sector.
 The areas learners may cover include: